 Shared secrets are a way to securely store Loft wide secrets.
 A shared secret is very similar to a Kubernetes secret, but can be managed through Loft UI or CLI.
-They can be used to store and share sensitive information across your users and teams independent of the connected clusters.
 Shared secrets consist of multiple keys and values.
 Shared secrets are namespace scoped and can be optionally encrypted with a custom defined encryption key.
+Shared secrets can be used to: